 This statement is always executed.

-When the number is equal to 10, the expression number> 0 is considered correct.
+When the number equals 10, the expression> 0 is considered correct.
 Hence, the code inside the if body is executed.

 This statement is always executed.

 When the number is equal to -5, the expression number> 0 is considered incorrect.
-Therefore, the Java compiler overrides the if body commands.
+Therefore, the Java compiler optimizes away the if body.

 Command (if… else (if-then-else in Java)

-In if, if the condition is evaluated correctly, a certain part of the code will be executed.
+A specific part of the code will execute if the condition evaluates to true.
 The if statement may also have an else block.
-If the condition is evaluated incorrectly, the commands in the else body are executed.
+If the condition is incorrectly assessed, the commands in the else block are executed.

 if (expression) {